5 tips om kinderen te leren over duurzaamheid - BikeFlip

 5 tips to teach children about sustainability

 These 5 tips will help you teach your children about sustainability.
-This is important because it allows us to prepare children for the future.
-By raising environmentally conscious children, they are likely to make a positive difference in the world.
-But sustainability is a super broad concept, so where and how do you start?
-That's why below are 5 tips that you can use to teach your little one about sustainability.
+This is important because it allows us to prepare them for the future.
+By raising environmentally conscious children, they're likely to make a positive difference in the world.
+But sustainability is a very broad concept, so where and how do you begin?
+Below are 5 tips you can use to teach your little one about sustainability.

-You may already separate waste at home, but by making it a fun activity, children are more likely to continue this habit as adults.
-Label the separate bins if necessary to make behavior easier.
-As they say; the environmentally conscious children of today are the responsible consumers of tomorrow.
-See here what unique ways you can recycle with your children.
+You might already be separating your waste at home, but by making it a fun activity, children are more likely to maintain this habit as adults.
+Label separate bins if necessary to make the habit easier.
+As they say, today's environmentally conscious children are tomorrow's responsible consumers.
+See here some unique ways you can recycle with your children.

-You can also take the kids on a so-called 'green team walk'.
-Grab some gloves and a garbage bag and start picking up trash.
-Maybe make a trip out of it and drive a bit to a nature reserve.
+You can also take the kids on a so-called "green team walk."
+Bring some gloves and a garbage bag and start picking up litter.
+Perhaps make it a day trip and drive to a nature reserve.

 Allotment

-Create your own vegetable garden in your garden.
-This is not only a fun and educational experience, but you also grow your own organic fruit and vegetables.
-This not only gives children green fingers and a healthy diet, but it also teaches them to appreciate food.
+Create your own vegetable patch in your backyard.
+This is not only a fun and educational experience, but you'll also grow your own organic fruits and vegetables.
+This not only helps children develop green thumbs and a healthy diet, but it also teaches them to appreciate food.

 You can also create a small indoor vegetable garden.
-Read this article for more tips and tricks to create an indoor vegetable garden.
+Read this article for more tips and tricks on creating an indoor vegetable garden.

 Sustainable crafting

-You can be creative with what would otherwise go into the container.
-This way the kids can make their own work of art from recycled paper.
-Save these items from a trip to the container, for example:
+You can get creative with things that would otherwise go in the recycling bin.
+Kids can create their own artwork from recycled paper.
+Save these items from a trip to the recycling bin, for example:

 • Dessert containers, bottles, jars and cans